Sa'sa', Palestine: Ottoman period

 In 1516 Sa'sa', with the rest of Palestine, came under the control of the Ottoman Empire.
 Shortly afterwards Sa'sa' was made a checkpoint where travellers were charged a toll and tariffs were collected on various goods.
 The first records of these levies are from 1525/6.

 In 1596 Sa'sa' was classified as a village in the nahiya ("subdistrict") of Jira, part of liwa' ("district") of Safad, with a population of 457.
 It paid taxes on wheat, barley, olives and fruits, as well as on goats, beehives, and vineyards.
 According to these tax records all the villagers were Muslim.
-In the eighteenth century Sa'sa' is mentioned as one of the fortified villages of Galilee controlled by Zahir al-Umar's son, Ali.
-After the defeat of Zahir al-Umar in 1775, Ali continued to resist the Ottoman authorities and defeated an army sent against him at Sa'sa'.
+In the eighteenth century Sa'sa' is mentioned as one of the fortified villages of Galilee controlled by Daher al-Umar's son, Ali.
+After the defeat of Daher al-Umar in 1775, Ali continued to resist the Ottoman authorities and defeated an army sent against him at Sa'sa'.

 Excavations in 1972 on the west side of the hill revealed the remains of a large rectangular structure (15m x 41m) with 2m thick walls made out of rubble stone with ashlar facing.
 At the south-west corner of the building there was a solid semi-circular tower (diameter 7m).
 The main part of the structure is a rectangular hall divided into two rows of five bays.
 There was a central row of four piers and two half-piers which would probably have supported a cross-vaulted roof.
 In a later phase an outer skin (2m wide) was added, making the wall a total of 4m thick.
 At the same time the round tower was converted into a square plan.
-According to the excavators, the place was occupied for a "fairly long" period, and suggest that it was probably part of the fortress built by Ali, (son of Zahir al-Umar) in the eighteenth century.
+According to the excavators, the place was occupied for a "fairly long" period, and suggest that it was probably part of the fortress built by Ali, (son of Daher al-Umar) in the eighteenth century.
 The design of the building is compatible with other fortresses of the period, like Qalat Jiddin and Dayr Hanna.

 In 1875, Victor Guérin found it to be a Muslim village with about 350 inhabitants.
 In 1881, the PEF's Survey of Western Palestine (SWP) described Sa'sa' as a village with a population of 300, built on a slight hill that was surrounded by vineyards and olive and fig trees.
 A population list from about 1887 showed Sa'sa to have about 1,740 inhabitants, all Muslim.

 Pottery vessels from the Rashaya al-Fukhar workshops, dating to the late Ottoman and early Mandate eras have been found here.